 As one of the most popular cities globally, New York is a place full of surprises.
-Even well-established New Yorkers don’t know every secret it holds, and there’s plenty to be discovered among its varied streets.
-Today, we’re taking a closer view of what makes this city so special.
-These are 10 interesting facts you may or may not know about New York City.
+Even well-established New Yorkers don’t know every secret it holds, and you can discover plenty among its varied famous streets.
+You may or may not know ten interesting facts about New York City.
+Today, we’re taking a closer view of what makes this city special.

 There are over 600 languages and dialects spoken here.There are over 600 languages and dialects spoken here.

-If you’ve ever wanted to learn a new language, NYC might be the place to go.
-According to one study, there are about 650 languages and dialects spoken across the entire metropolitan area.
+NYC might be the place to go if you’ve ever wanted to learn a new language.
+According to one study, about 650 languages and dialects are spoken across metropolitan areas.
 It’s an incredible number for any major city.
 It becomes even more interesting when you learn that some languages, like Quechua or Garifuna, are extremely rare or dying out in their countries of origin.
 About a third of New Yorkers are foreign-born, making for an incredibly diverse melting pot where cultures and ethnicities from almost every corner of the globe can be found.

 The oldest building in the city dates back to 1652The oldest building in the city dates back to 1652

-New York was originally known as New Amsterdam.New York was originally known as New Amsterdam.
+New York was initially known as New Amsterdam.New York was initially known as New Amsterdam.

 This one gets thrown around a lot, but the actual story has many interesting tidbits that reveal other details about the city’s founding.
 In 1624, the Dutch West India Company established the colony of New Netherland on land that would later encompass all of present-day NYC.
-The story goes that in 1626, the settlers bought the island of Manhattan from the native inhabitants in exchange for traded goods with a value of 60 guilders (about $1,143 today).
+The story goes that in 1626, the settlers bought the island of Manhattan from the native inhabitants for traded goods valued at 60 guilders (about $1,143 today).
+They changed the city’s name to New York in honor of the Duke of York, who had sponsored the mission.
 In 1664, as part of a series of ongoing wars between England and the Netherlands, New Amsterdam was captured by an English naval squadron.
-The city’s name was changed to New York in honor of the Duke of York, who had sponsored the mission.

 More than 200 bird species visit Central Park every year.More than 200 bird species visit Central Park every year.